Krayt78/rust-journey/chapters/01_fundamentals/03_data_types/02_compound_types/README.md

 - **Arrays**: Use when you want a collection of elements of the same type with a fixed length that's known at compile time.
 Arrays are great for performance-critical code because they're stored on the stack.

+- **Slices**: Use when you need to operate on a portion of a collection without taking ownership.
+They're particularly useful for functions that need to accept different sized collections, as they provide a uniform interface.

 ## Working Through This Section

-1. Start with [tuples.rs](./tuples.rs) to learn about grouping values of different types
+1. Start with [0_tuples.rs](./0_tuples.rs) to learn about grouping values of different types
-2. Move on to [arrays.rs](./arrays.rs) to learn about fixed-length collections of the same type
+2. Move on to [1_arrays.rs](./1_arrays.rs) to learn about fixed-length collections of the same type
+3. Continue with [2_slices.rs](./2_slices.rs) to understand how to work with portions of collections
-3. Complete the challenges in each file to test your understanding
+4. Complete the challenges in each file to test your understanding